Impact

 Risk and Exploitability

-The CVE does not provide a CVSS score or EPSS value, and it is not listed in CISA’s KEV catalog.
-Nevertheless, the lack of rate limiting combined with the ability to reach the endpoint from an adjacent network creates a high likelihood of exploitation if an attacker gains local network access.
+The CVE provides a CVSS score of 8.8 but no EPSS value, and it is not listed in CISA’s KEV catalog.
+The high severity rating, combined with the lack of rate limiting and unrestricted access from adjacent networks, creates a high likelihood of exploitation if an attacker gains local network access.
 Because an attacker can attempt unlimited password guesses, the probability of a successful credential compromise is substantial, elevating the overall risk to organizational network security.

 OpenCVE Enrichment